-The MB Structured Investments UK Quarterly Defensive Kick Out Plan is a maximum 5 year and 3 week investment that offers potential quarterly growth payment of 1.9375% for each quarter the plan runs, subject to the performance of the FTSE 100 index.
+The MB Structured Investments UK Quarterly Defensive Kick Out Plan is a maximum 5 year and 3 week investment that offers a potential investment return of 1.975% for each quarter the plan runs, subject to the performance of the FTSE 100 index.

 You will lose money if the Final Level of the Index is below 65% of its Opening Level.
 The amount of your money that you would lose will be the percentage by which the Final Level of the Index is below its Opening Level.
 In extreme circumstances you could lose all of your money.
 If the Final Level of the Index is at least equal to 65% of its Opening Level you will get back the amount you invested.

-If the Closing Level of the Index on any Quarterly Measurement Date before the Final Measurement Date is at least equal to its Reference Level the Plan will kick out, i.e. mature early, and make a gross investment return of 1.9375% of the money you invest for each quarter that the Plan has been in force.
-The first Quarterly Measurement Date one year after the Start Date.
+If the Closing Level of the Index on any Quarterly Measurement Date before the Final Measurement Date is at least equal to its Reference Level the Plan will kick out, i.e. mature early, and make a gross investment return of 1.975% of the money you invest for each quarter that the Plan has been in force.
+The first Quarterly Measurement Date is two years after the Start Date.

 The Securities purchased will be Notes issued by Barclays Bank plc.
 These Securities can be viewed in a similar way to a loan to the Issuer and are linked to the performance of Preference Shares of a Special Purpose Vehicle company – Teal Investments Limited, which is in turn linked to the performance of the Index.

 It is possible that the Counterparty could collapse or fail to make the payments due from the Plan.
 If this happened, the investor would lose some, or all, of the money they invest in the Plan, as well as, any income payments to which they might otherwise have become entitled.